-The CPD Course in Urban Design Representation is an intensive learning experience offered by the Department of Architecture at the University of Strathclyde, tailored for planning and design professionals with little or no experience in graphics and representation software.
-With us you will learn to visualise ideas and proposals, from editing the image to concept sketches and 3D modelling.
-Book online.
+The CPD Course in Urban Design Representation is an intensive learning experience offered by the Department of Architecture at the University of Strathclyde.
+It is tailored for planning and design professionals with little or no experience in graphics and representation software.
+You will learn to visualise ideas and proposals, from editing the image to concept sketches and 3D modelling.
+Book online

-The course is delivered as a series of half-day sessions.
-Each independent module will cover:
+The course is delivered as a series of independent three-hour sessions covering:

-- insights on how to combine softwares in the representation process;
+- insights on how to combine different softwares packages in the representation process